unfold/react-firebase/README.md

 #### Arguments

-* [`mapPropsToSubscriptions(props): subscriptions`] \(*Function*): If specified, the component will subscribe to Firebase `change` events.
+* [`mapPropsToSubscriptions(props, ref, firebase): subscriptions`] \(*Function*): If specified, the component will subscribe to Firebase `change` events.
 Its result must be a plain object, and it will be merged into the component’s props.
 Each value must either a path to a location in the firebase or a function with the signature `createQuery(ref): [Query](https://firebase.google.com/docs/reference/js/firebase.database.Query)`.

-* [`mapFirebaseToProps(ref, firebase, [ownProps]): firebaseProps`] \(*Function*): If specified, its result must be a plain object where each value is assumed to be a function that performs modifications to the Firebase.
-If you omit it, the default implementation just injects `database: path => ref(path)` into your component’s props.
+* [`mapFirebaseToProps(props, ref, firebase, [ownProps]): firebaseProps`] \(*Function*): If specified, its result must be a plain object where each value is assumed to be a function that performs modifications to the Firebase.
+If you omit it, the default implementation just injects `firebase` into your component’s props.

 * [`mergeProps(stateProps, firebaseProps, ownProps): props`] \(*Function*): If specified, it is passed the result of `mapPropsToSubscriptions()`, `mapFirebaseToProps()`, and the parent `props`.
 The plain object you return from it will be passed as props to the wrapped component.
 You may specify this function to select a slice of the state based on props, or to bind action creators to a particular variable from props.
 If you omit it, `Object.assign({}, ownProps, stateProps, firebaseProps)` is used by default.